-TMJ/TMD Treatment: Something to Smile About
+TMJ Treatment MI: Something to Smile About

 Do you suffer from chronic pain in the area near your ear, jaw or muscles, or on the side of your face?
 Do you hear a clicking or popping sound, or feel like you can’t readily move your jaw?
 You could have TMD, also known as Temporomandibular dysfunction.
 Many times, TMD is incorrectly referred to as TMJ, but this affects the temporomandibular joint itself.
 Bottom line is, you could have TMJ but you don’t necessarily have TMD.